iliakan/javascript-tutorial/1-js/2-first-steps/09-operators/article.md

 */!*
 ```

-It actually does the same as `Number(true)` or `Number("")`, but shorter.
+It actually does the same as `Number(...)`, but shorter.

-A need to convert string to number arises very often.
+A need to convert a string to a number arises very often.
 For example, if we are getting values from HTML form fields, then are usually strings.

-What if we want to sum them?
+What if we want to sum such values?

 The binary plus would add them as strings: